Before you meet with an advisor

 Students who have been away from the university for at least five years may want to petition to use Fresh Start.
 While all the courses you have taken will remain on your transcript, only courses in which you received a C- or higher will be counted for credit toward your degree.
 Other course work will not be counted for credit, towards any requirement, or toward graduation.
 You will return to Ohio State with a recalculated cumulative GPA of 0.00.
 You must complete a minimum of two terms and 30 credit hours after using the Fresh Start Rule before you can be eligible to graduate.

-Keep in mind that if you are considering applying to graduate or professional schools, or even to other undergraduate programs at Ohio State, their admission processes may look at all of your grades and recalculate the original grade(s) into your total.
-Talk to a career services office to discuss how to address this special situation in your application.
+- If you are considering applying to graduate or professional schools, or even to other undergraduate programs at Ohio State, their admission processes may look at all of your grades and recalculate the original grade(s) into your total.